rails/rails/guides/source/active_record_validations.md

 end
 ```

-To validate associated records whose presence is required, Rails will usually
-infer the inverse association automatically.
-However, when using `:through` or
+In cases where you use a custom `:foreign_key` or a `:through` association, it's
-`:foreign_key` make sure to set the `:inverse_of` option on the source
+important to explicitly set the `:inverse_of` option to optimize the association
-association to avoid an extra query during validation:
+lookup.
+This helps avoid unnecessary database queries during validation.
+The
+example below demonstrates this in the context of validating the associated
+order's presence:

 ```ruby
 class Order < ApplicationRecord